Consortium for Haiti: improving governance, education and economic development

 For more than 35 years, CESO has been working in Haiti, helping to develop strong and sustainable local organizations by providing capacity building services.
 Recognizing the wide-ranging needs of the Haitian communities, CESO entered into a strategic partnership with three other Canadian non-profit organizations in 2004, combining our resources and expertise to offer focused support in governance, education and economic development.

 Le programme de coopération volontaire (PCV) is a consortium of four non-profit organizations; World University Services Canada (WUSC), Centre d'études en coopération internationale (CECI), la Fondation Paul Gérin-Lajoie, and CESO, which started in 2005.
 The goal of PCV is to develop the capacity of our local program partners; thereby, strengthening their ability to better meet the needs of their clients.
-The successes of our joint efforts led to the second and current phase of this collaborative venture funded by the Canadian International Cooperation Agency (CIDA) (2010 – 2015).
+The successes of our joint efforts led to the second and current phase of this collaborative venture funded by the Department of Foreign Affairs, Trade and Development Canada (DFATD) (2010 – 2015).

 While CESO’s specific focus is on governance and economic development, together with the PCV we have achieved many positive results: